henry808/full-ci/README.md

 # Setup of S3 Buckets
 Only need to do this once at the beginning.
 This will set up _dev_, _test_, and _prod_ environments.
 If more are needed, add to main.tf before setting up.

+Will also create an IAM group and a policy allowing that group access.
+Then we can add new users to that group to allow them access.

 > Warning: Do not do this except at creation because it could delete statefiles for environments if done after those environments are set up.

 ## Setup procedure
 1. Create workspace
 ```bash